-Generally, Linear regression method is useful in many practical applications for extending an approximately linear function to points close to existing data points.
-However, the technique may cause a larger error for predicting results farther off from the existing data points.
+Generally, the Linear regression method is useful in many practical applications for extending an approximately linear function to points close to existing data points.
+However, the technique may cause a larger error in predicting results farther off from the existing data points.
 Its advantages are computational simplicity and ease of application.
 Linear regression assumes that the past trend continues in the future and the past and present data series embed the entire information regarding the data trend.
 However, this does not take into account any external conditions or constraints.
 If it fails due to certain conditions the past trend of data series does not continue.

 Linear Extrapolation Method Approach:

 The linear extrapolation method requires at least two sets of the result.
-The more sets of result you have, the more accuracy in the prediction result.
+The more sets of results you have, the more accuracy in the prediction result.
 Firstly, you have to prepare a step-up test scenario and execute the test.
 There are two ways, either you can run multiple tests by gradually increasing the load in each test or you can set multiple load enhancement steps in the same test.
 Now, execute the test(s) whichever meet(s) your requirement and get the result.

 To understand the extrapolation method more practically, let’s take one example.
-I executed a test which had gradually increase in the load.
+I executed a test which had gradually increase the load.
 Before a system encounters any bottleneck, the throughput increased linearly with the number of concurrent users.
 In such a scenario, each user was going to receive additional pages from the server thus leading to an increase in the total throughput at a constant rate (linear increase).
 This indicates that linear extrapolation is an obvious choice for predicting the throughput of a system until the system encounters a bottleneck.
-I noted down the throughput at two levels of the load and want to predict what would be the throughput at 200 user load?
+I noted down the throughput at two levels of the load and want to predict what would be the throughput at 200 user load.

 Hence at 200 user load, the predicted throughput would be 199K.